davidmoten/squabble/README.md

 Variants
 --------------
-Try playing with a minimum of 4,5,6,7,8,9, even 10 letters!
+* Try playing with a minimum of 4,5,6,7,8,9, even 10 letters!
+* If a player says a word that is not in the nominated dictionary then the player loses a word of the player's choice (the letters get turned over and returned to the middle).